akshay9594/Artifact-Supercomputing-2023/README.md

         5. Displays the number of threads used

-## Translating an input code through the Cetus submodule (Optional):
+## Translating an input code through the Cetus executable (Optional):

-A Cetus submodule has been provided which can be used to perform sanity checks ensuring that Cetus with subscripted subscript analysis enabled generates the expected output code.
+A Cetus executable has been provided which can be used to perform sanity checks ensuring that Cetus with subscripted subscript analysis enabled generates the expected output code.
 Note that only Serial Baseline source codes can be translated.

-To perform the sanity check follow the steps below
+To perform the sanity check follow the steps below:

 ```
 1. A cetus executable has been provided in the bin subdirectory of